NewMaster27/tonion/README.md

 # [About Dependencies, Usage, Recommended actions] #
 [!]
 Required PKGs:
-- openbsd-netcat curl tor iptables iproute2 networkmanager e2fsprogs coreutils util-linux bash iptables-nft nftables sudo nyx
+- openbsd-netcat curl tor iptables iproute2 coreutils util-linux bash iptables-nft nftables sudo

 [!]
-Script actions: --start, --stop, --restart, --status, --boot-enable, --boot-disable, --myip, --change, --fix, --set-bridges --restart-torrc, --help.
+Script actions: --start, --stop, --restart, --boot-enable, --boot-disable, --myip, --change, --set-bridges --reset-config, --help.

 [!]
 To use it right now:
 - Note: always run this as root, (if you have sudo/git installed on your system)